Navisworks Features | 2023, 2022 Features | Autodesk

 Appearance profiler

-Add new depths of clarity by colouring project models based on their properties and applying them to your entire project.
+Add new depths of clarity by coloring project models based on their properties and applying them to your entire project.